Posts

 Image

 Enjoy my tribute to (mostly) the hit sound of AM Radio (1960 - ±1975)!
 It's music I don't usually play on Mixcloud, so this might be one episode only ;-) During the 1960s and early 1970s, AM radio was by far the most popular format.
 Bubblegum pop’s syncopated, catchy rhythms and singalong lyrics, like the songs from Motown, sounded best on portable mono radios.
 In Europe AM pop was mainly played by pirate stations, which made it even more exciting to listen to.
 Around the mid-70s stereo hifi-equipment replaced the transistor radio and pirate stations disappeared one by one, due to government decisions.
 FM radio stations were willing to play album tracks and longer songs in better sound quality.
 They pushed back the inferior sounding AM stations that were more tightly programmed and singles-oriented.
 It was the end of an era.
-Flickr According to an early promoter of the Beach Boys, Fun, Fun, Fun was inspired by an incident involving Shirley Johnson, the daughter of a
+According to an early promoter of the Beach Boys, Fun, Fun, Fun was inspired by an incident involving Shirley Johnson, the daughter of a radio sta

 Soft Focus Part 5: Soul, Bossa & Exotica